CausticLab/hass-configurator-docker/README.md

 Be sure to map the config folder of your homeassistant instance to the configurator container and set the `basepath` in your configuration.
 The configuration needs to be mapped to `/config` and needs to be named `settings.conf`.

-As with Verion 0.3.3 it is also possible to use environment vars to set configurations but you will still need your hass-config folder mapped into the container.
+As with Version 0.3.3 it is also possible to use environment vars to set configurations but you will still need your hass-config folder mapped into the container.

 #### GIT Integration